-Acadience Reading is a set of procedures and measures for assessing the acquisition of literacy skills.
-Acadience Math is also used to assess the acquisition of math skills.
+Acadience Reading (PS/IS) and CDT (IS) are a set of procedures and measures for assessing the acquisition of literacy skills.
+Acadience Math (PS) and MDIS (IS) are also used to assess the acquisition of math skills.
+The CDT (IS) is used to assess acquisition of science skills.
 Results are sent home to parents after each benchmarking test.
 School staff utilizes this information as a tool in designing instruction to meet the needs of each student.